Information Framework: IBM Banking and Financial Markets Data Warehouse (BFMDW)

-The banking and financial markets industry is tackling three core challenges head on.
-The first is focused on its medium-to-longer-term future and how the organization perceives the issues of revenue and risk.
-Central to the decision about what risks to accept is the need to accurately quantify those risks for trades, hedge funds, counter-parties and pricing.
+The banking and financial markets industry tackles three challenges.
+The first is its medium- to long-term future and how the organization perceives the issues of revenue and risk.
+Central to the decision about which risks to accept is the need to quantify those risks for trades, hedge funds, counterparties, and pricing.
 The management of risk is strategic to an organization's corporate intent and survival.
-The second area of focus is how to respond to the ever-growing demands of regulatory compliance including requirements such as Basel II/III, the Single Euro Payments Area (SEPA), the Standards Maintenance Organization (MISMO), International Financial Reporting Standards (IFRS) for International Accounting Standards (IAS), the Capital Adequacy Directive (CAD) and AntiMoney Laundering (AML) and others.
-The investments in meeting compliance requirements can be significant so the challenge is how to do this without impacting profitability.
+The second area of focus is how to respond to the growing demands of regulatory compliance, including requirements such as Basel II and Basel III, the Single Euro Payments Area (SEPA), the Mortgage Industry Standards Maintenance Organization (MISMO) standards, International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), the Capital Adequacy Directive (CAD), Anti-money laundering (AML) regulations, and others.
+The investments in meeting compliance requirements can be significant, so the challenge is how to do this without impacting profitability.
 Organizations that can turn such investments into market advantage will reap the benefits.
-The third challenge is addressing the requirements of efficiency, growth and resiliency to provide more relevant, robust, timely, and cost-effective information to business decision makers.
+The third challenge is addressing the requirements of efficiency, growth, and resiliency to provide more relevant, robust, timely, and cost-effective information to business decision makers.
 Customer retention is important in a volatile market, so attention must also be paid to enhancing the customer experience.